pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

 Because we added `pass_identity_headers`, we can see that the request includes the `X-Pomerium-Jwt-Assertion` header.
 This tells us that the identity header has been correctly passed to the upstream application (in this case, to HTTPBin).

-Since we’re forwarding the JWT, let’s try adding the JWT Claims Headers global setting to your configuration file, right under the signing_key:
+Since we're forwarding the JWT, let's try adding the JWT Claims Headers global setting to your configuration file, right under the signing_key:

 ```yaml
 signing_key: LS0tLS1CRUdJTiBFQyBQUklWQVRFIEtFWS0tLS0tCk1IY0NBUUVFSUVSNThaeDA2SHJXTW9PUTRaNjlMaDdMZUtFZW5TSmJZcHJvZ3V3TEl0blNvQW9HQ0NxR1NNNDkKQXdFSG9VUURRZ0FFK1FtamZKQ2ovdzkrOUhrRDVlbTlIZFhRM3ViUEhIdWNOMTlNOXJxR05PeEpTRmR3VHgvaAphdVkvcVFSWWR0YVpnVEpEUWZSYVQ2Q1pPYndSYTl2TXNnPT0KLS0tLS1FTkQgRUMgUFJJVkFURSBLRVktLS0tLQo=